 During the reporting period, all SBT product from the SBTF, ETBF and WTBF were landed in Australian ports.
-Further, Regulation 9I of the FM Regulations requires that all fish must be landed to an AFMA authorised SBT fish receiver.
+Further the Fisheries Management Regulations 2019 require that all fish must be landed to an AFMA authorised SBT fish receiver.
 Should an operator of an Australian-flagged boat seek to land Australian SBT product at a foreign port, Australia will notify the CCSBT Executive Secretary of the nominated port.